novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 So he looked at Kim Ah-young and asked in a low voice.

-“Do you have something to say to me…?”
+“Do you have something to discuss perhaps…?”

-“No, not at all.
+“Not in the slightest.
 We were just passing by.”

 How strange.